-The work presented in the first part of this chapter is mainly based on our work in [106], and the second part refers to [161] regarding possible heuristic solution alternatives.
+The work presented in the first part of this chapter is mainly based on our work in [109], and the second part refers to [164] regarding possible heuristic solution alternatives.

 Today's Internet has been designed for best-effort services, which means that the traffic between the hosts is processed as quickly as possible but there is no guarantee for the duration or success of this delivery.
-Over the past twenty years, with the rapid transformation of the Internet into a commercial infrastructure, demands for service quality have rapidly developed [162].
-As a result e.g. DiffServ [163] has emerged as a solution for IP networks, which enables the classification and treatment of packets according to the requirements of the traffic flow.
+Over the past twenty years, with the rapid transformation of the Internet into a commercial infrastructure, demands for service quality have rapidly developed [165].
+As a result e.g. DiffServ [166] has emerged as a solution for IP networks, which enables the classification and treatment of packets according to the requirements of the traffic flow.

-Moreover, QoS routing has received an intensive attention in the wireline network domain [164, 165].
-The work in [166] describes QoS routing for delay sensitive multimedia applications, where they try to find paths that satisfy multiple constraints, and investigate the implications of the QoS requirements on routing metric selection.
-Another example is [167], where a new framework for QoS routing is proposed, which allows different levels of information to be processed at different timescales and several routing schemes that can fit into this framework are described.
-Finally, the work in [168] introduces a QoS architecture that ensures the delivery of different quality guarantees for different service classes in an end-to-end fashion.
+Moreover, QoS routing has received an intensive attention in the wireline network domain [167, 168].
+The work in [169] describes QoS routing for delay sensitive multimedia applications, where they try to find paths that satisfy multiple constraints, and investigate the implications of the QoS requirements on routing metric selection.
+Another example is [170], where a new framework for QoS routing is proposed, which allows different levels of information to be processed at different timescales and several routing schemes that can fit into this framework are described.
+In [171, 172], optimization models are given considering different survivability levels for different connections.
+Finally, the work in [173] introduces a QoS architecture that ensures the delivery of different quality guarantees for different service classes in an end-to-end fashion.

-QoS provisioning is not of high interest only in IP domain, but as well in other network technology domains like e.g. ad hoc networks [169, 170], where it is relatively more difficult compared with wireline networks due to constantly changing network topology.
+QoS provisioning is not of high interest only in IP domain, but as well in other network technology domains like e.g. ad hoc networks [174, 175], where it is relatively more difficult compared with wireline networks due to constantly changing network topology.
 It is also an important aspect for VPNs and overlay networks.
-QoS-enabled Internet VPN is for example a particularly fruitful solution for corporate communications, which takes advantage of the cheap and ubiquitous Internet, but provides quality and security guarantees at the same time [171].
-Such QoS enabled VPNs can be e.g. based on IPsec, where dynamic QoS treatment of traffic within a secure VPN tunnel can be provided by attaching a QoS marker to data traffic at an ingress end of the VPN tunnel [172].
-Another way to provision QoS for VPNs is using MPLS, which can also provide a full range of QoS characteristics for the services [173].
-The work presented in [174] discusses the dynamic allocation of virtual resources in overlay networks, which allows the adaptation to changing service requirements.
+QoS-enabled Internet VPN is for example a particularly fruitful solution for corporate communications, which takes advantage of the cheap and ubiquitous Internet, but provides quality and security guarantees at the same time [176].
+Such QoS enabled VPNs can be e.g. based on IPsec, where dynamic QoS treatment of traffic within a secure VPN tunnel can be provided by attaching a QoS marker to data traffic at an ingress end of the VPN tunnel [177].
+Another way to provision QoS for VPNs is using MPLS, which can also provide a full range of QoS characteristics for the services [178].
+The work presented in [179] discusses the dynamic allocation of virtual resources in overlay networks, which allows the adaptation to changing service requirements.
 The paper introduces several frameworks of reconfigurable and adaptable network operations for overlay networks in addition to a network self-knowledge approach, which provides dynamic adaptability for new services in the network.